 Getting here is easy.
 From the A1, exit 27 Payerne, follow the signs to Estavayer-le-Lac.
 At the second roundabout counting from the motorway, after passing the approach lights on your right, turn right onto the Chemin de Vallegny.
 At the first crossroad, park out of the way near the buildings and walk towards the gate of the taxiway leading to the western cavern.
 At this spot, aircraft entering 05 at the beginning can be admired up close.
 The light is good for photos in the second halve of the afternoon and these can be shot through the gate or over the fence near the threshold.

 This is a location for a view somewhat from above onto the field.
 From the parking location described under spot 4, drive uphill to the next road that parallels the airfield.
 Turn right and take position somewhere along this Route de Morens, just past the cavern that is south of the road might work best.
-The distance to the runway and taxiways is comparable to the Aeropole: some 450m for the runway.
+Be advised this is a rather remote spot: the distance to the runway is nearly 500m.

 6Morens runway crossing